WKAR-TV: Move to channel 23

 In 1968, Michigan State University and WMSB each experienced a change in leadership.
 Robert Page became the university station's new manager shortly before Clifton R. Wharton Jr. was named MSU's new president.
 By that time, circumstances in public broadcasting and UHF reception had changed.
 There was more programming available to public TV stations in the wake of the Public Broadcasting Act of 1967, while the All-Channel Receiver Act meant that all new TV sets could receive UHF stations.
-WMSB, barred from most evening broadcasting in its shared-time arrangement, could not reach a family audience; its early evening window, from 6 to 7:30 p.m., attracted few viewers against newscasts on competing stations.
-Page began to lobby Wharton and the MSU administration to return the university's television broadcasting to full-time status.
+WMSB could not reach a family audience since WILX controlled the evening hours under the share-time arrangement.
+WMSB's early evening window, from 6 to 7:30 p.m., attracted few viewers against newscasts on competing stations.
+With this in mind, Page began to lobby Wharton and the MSU administration to return WMSB to full-time status.
 The university filed for channel 23 in East Lansing in November 1970, and the FCC approved in 1971 after the university received a federal grant.
 MSU agreed to sell the channel 10 physical plant at Onondaga to Television Corporation of Michigan for $1.7 million, funding the university would use for capital improvements to its television facilities.
 On September 10, 1972, the special 23 This Way was simulcast as the last program of WMSB and the first program of the revived WKAR-TV.

 Shortly before the move to channel 23, Michigan State debuted a new public affairs program, which consisted of a panel discussion of the week's events and an interview with a newsmaker.
 Off the Record, hosted by Tim Skubick, became a station fixture and highly influential in Michigan politics, with Skubick as its sole host in its more than 50 years on the air.
 WKAR began another tradition in 1978 when it hosted its first televised auction; the annual auction brought in $6 million for the station over 30 editions until it was discontinued following the 2007 auction due to declining donations and the presence of other community fundraiser auctions.
 In the 1970s, the station also debuted programs serving the region's Hispanic and Black communities with TeleRevista and Perspectives in Black, the latter of which counted Coretta Scott King and Andrew Young among its guests.